XenonMolecule/MultiSim/code/README.md

 # Code

 This code is primarily included for anyone that wants to reproduce the experiments and analysis done in the paper.
-The easiest way to actually use this dataset is to use the data from the `../data` folder, or from the [HuggingFace Repo](https://www.google.com) (coming soon!).
+The easiest way to actually use this dataset is to use the data from the `../data` folder, or from the [HuggingFace Repo](https://huggingface.co/datasets/MichaelR207/MultiSim).

 ## Organization